-Verdicts & Settlements
+Verdicts + Settlements

-A product liability matter involving a medical device, specifically a pain pump used to control post-surgical pain.
+The firm obtained a settlement in the amount of $4,000,000 in product liability matter involving a medical device, specifically a pain pump used to control post-surgical pain.
 Duffy + Fulginiti was able to establish that the product was being marketed and used beyond FDA clearance and that it caused the loss of shoulder cartilage to our client, ending his career as a union glazier.

-A 39-year-old man in good health was brought to the emergency room with complaints of a headache, so severe that he could not stand or function at work.
+Duffy + Fulginiti secured a $3,500,000 settlement in a case where a 39-year-old man in good health was brought to the emergency room with complaints of a headache so severe that he could not stand or function at work.
 After about an hour in the ER, he felt better.
 Without ordering a CAT scan or neurological consultation, the ER discharged the man.
-Weeks later, he collapsed on the street and was rushed to the hospital where imaging showed a brain lesion responsible for his headaches had ruptured, leaving him with irreversible and permanent brain damage.
+Weeks later, he collapsed on the street and was rushed to the hospital, where imaging showed a brain lesion responsible for his headaches had ruptured, leaving him with irreversible and permanent brain damage.
 He never fully regained consciousness and died 3 years later.

 In Schramm, Duffy + Fulginiti negotiated a $3,400,000 settlement for a client who suffered massive leg injuries when the tractor-trailer he was driving was hit by another trucker's rig.